rramosp/vertexai-customtrainingjob/with_customjob_fromlocalscript/README.md

 ## Files

 - `Dockerfile`: container definition
+- `finetune-gemma.py`: the training script that gets installed within the container
-- `send_job.py`: the script that creates and sends the training job to GCP
+- `sendjob.py`: the script that creates and sends the training job to GCP
-- `template-job.py`: a basic dummy job gather env vars, etc.
-- `finetune-gemma.py`: a job to finetunegemma

 ## Prepare stuff